 Skin cancer is by far the most common cancer in the U.S., making it an important area of focus for the American Cancer Society.
 The exact number of all skin cancers that are diagnosed each year is unknown because the most common types – basal cell and squamous cell skin cancers – are not required to be reported to cancer registries.
-More than 3.5 million new cases of basal cell and squamous cell skin cancers will be diagnosed annually.
-Melanoma is a less common but much more dangerous type of skin cancer that will be diagnosed in almost 74,000 people in 2015.
+About 5.4 million cases of nonmelanoma skin cancer are diagnosed every year.
+An estimated 76,380 cases of melanoma, a less common but more serious form of skin cancer, are expected in 2016.

 We know a lot about what causes skin cancer, but we’re still learning how best to prevent and treat it.
 Each year, skin cancer rates continue to rise.
 Research to discover the most effective ways to prevent and treat all types of skin cancer remains a priority for the Society.